-UMaine football team hammers rival New Hampshire in season opener
+UMaine football team dominates in season-opening victory over archrival New Hampshire

 It was UMaine’s most lopsided win over UNH since a 57-24 triumph on Nov.
 17, 2001.

-UNH came into the game ranked in the top 10 in all three major Football Championship Subdivision polls.
+UNH went into the game ranked in the top 10 in all three major Football Championship Subdivision polls.

+“It feels amazing.
+It’s been too long … eight years,” said UMaine senior linebacker Sterling Sheffield, whose two sacks in the first nine minutes helped set the tone for the defense.

+“We knew we needed to come out and smack them in the mouth … be physical and be violent from the start on defense, and we did that,” he said.

-The Black Bears stunned the Wildcats in the first half and never looked back as they outgained the Wildcats 276-45 en route to a 22-0 lead.
+The Black Bears stunned the Wildcats in the first half and never looked back, outgaining UNH 276-45 en route to a 22-0 lead.

 UMaine swelled the lead to 29-0 early in the third period on a razzle-dazzle play as wide receiver Earnest Edwards flipped the ball to tight end Drew Belcher for what appeared to a reverse.
 But Belcher, a converted quarterback, threw a pass to Jaquan Blair.

 The ball was underthrown but Blair, who was tangled up with a defensive back, came back for the ball and caught it before breaking a tackle and dashing into the end zone.
+The play covered 52 yards.

+“They deserved this.
+They work harder than any group I’ve ever been around,” he added.
-UNH lost the services of standout senior quarterback Trevor Knight to a right shoulder injury early in the second quarter.
-He was the Colonial Athletic Association’s preseason Offensive Player of the Year.

-UNH backup sophomore quarterback Christian Lupoli threw a 62-yard TD pass to a wide-open Carlos Washington Jr. with 12:47 left in the game to account for UNH’s points.
+UNH lost the services of standout senior quarterback Trevor Knight, the CAA Preseason Offensive Player of the Year, to a right shoulder injury early in the second quarter.
+Sophomore backup Christian Lupoli threw a 62-yard TD pass to a wide-open Carlos Washington Jr. with 12:47 left in the game to account for UNH’s points.

 North Yarmouth’s Joe Fitzpatrick capped the scoring with a 14-yard TD run with 2:04 remaining as he hurdled a would-be tackler before crossing the goal line.

+“I’ve waited for this moment since I got here as a freshman.
+It’s literally a dream come true,” he said.

-The Black Bears strung together three impressive drives and also received a safety when the snap sailed over punter Drew Sanborn’s head and he had to dive on it to prevent the Black Bears from recovering it for a touchdown.
+The Black Bears strung together three impressive drives in the first half and also registered a safety when the snap sailed over punter Drew Sanborn’s head and he had to dive on it in the end zone.

-Sophomore quarterback Chris Ferguson completed 15 of 20 passes for 130 yards and two touchdowns: a six-yarder to Micah Wright and an 11-yarder to Earnest Edwards.
+Ferguson completed 15 of 20 passes for 130 yards and two touchdowns: a six-yarder to Wright and an 11-yarder to Earnest Edwards.

-Edwards also ran 17 yards for a touchdown.
+Edwards also ran 17 yards for a touchdown, but was ejected from the game early in the second half after picking up his second “unsportsmanlike conduct” penalty after the Blair touchdown.

 UMaine opened the scoring four seconds into the second period as Wright fended off a defensive back to haul in the six-yarder in the corner of the end zone.
 That capped a 12-play, 88-yard drive.